Anand-1912/Docker/04.Managing_Images_And_Containers/README.md

 - docker image inspect <IMAGE_NAME>

-- The Docker command "EXPORT <PORT>" documents the port that we are using inside the container.
+- The Docker command **EXPORT <PORT>** documents the port that we are using inside the container.
 This can be verified when we inspect the image using the inspect command.
 Refer the image [01.Inspecting_Images.png]

 - docker cp <LOCAL_FILE_PATH> <CONTAINER_NAME>:\<CONTAINER_PATH>